nat32/mosquito-shooter-code/README.md

-# Phaser 3 - Space Shooter Game
+# Phaser 3 - Mosquito Shooter Game

 ![License](https://img.shields.io/badge/license-MIT-green)

-A fun arcade space shooter built with [Phaser 3](https://github.com/photonstorm/phaser)!
+A fun arcade mosquito shooter built with [Phaser 3](https://github.com/photonstorm/phaser)!

 This is the official code repository for the mosquito shooter game.